sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 ![projectfolder](/assets/css/projectfolder.png)

 ## Ruby Environment Manager (rbenv)
-In MacOS, there is a native Ruby that will interfere with the project unless Environment Manager is installed.
-This tool provides commands to control a second install of Ruby in the project folder where the website files are stored.
+In MacOS, there is a native Ruby that will interfere with the project unless the user installs an Environment Manager.
+This tool provides commands to control a second install of Ruby in the project folder where the environment manager installs website files.

 -  Install rbenv by using this Terminal command:

     ```
     brew install rbenv ruby-build
     ```

 -  Load rbenv into the terminal shell

     ```
     # run this and follow the printed instructions:
     rbenv init
     ```

 - Close and re-open the Terminal to apply changes

 For detailed information about ``` rbenv ``` and in-depth troubleshooting, refer to their [ReadMe](https://github.com/rbenv/rbenv#readme).

 ## Ruby
 - Install the [latest version](https://www.ruby-lang.org/en/downloads/) of Ruby using rbenv with this Terminal command: